 Three Tips for MBA Interview Success

-If you’ve recently hit submit on your MBA applications, after doing a little happy dance that you no longer have to spend every free moment on essays, your attention will quickly turn to the interview portion of the process.
-Most schools will release interview invitations over the next month or so (if they haven’t already) and, while you might not need to shift into full on prep mode quite yet, now is the right time to start planning your approach.
+These MBA interview tips will help you succeed in the next phase of your application.
+You’ve recently hit submit on your MBA applications.
+Do a little happy dance.
+You no longer have to spend every free moment on essays.
+Now your attention will turn to the interview portion of the process.
+Most schools will release interview invitations over the next month.
+Check out Poets & Quants for the latest MBA interview trends [link to poetsandquants.com].
+While you might not need to shift into full prep mode yet, now is the right time to start planning your approach.

-As a starting point, consider what schools are trying to learn about you from this portion of the application.
-In a nutshell, they want to understand the unique perspective you will bring to their class and gain a better understanding of whether there is an authentic ‘fit’ between you, your goals, and their program.
-Importantly, they want to see that you can convey these points in a clear, concise and logical way when you don’t have the benefit of being able to carefully choose and then refine your language like you do in written essays.
+Consider what schools want to learn from this portion of the application.
+In a nutshell, they want to understand your unique perspective.
+They want to see if you’ll fit their class.
+They look for an authentic match between you, your goals, and their program.
+Importantly, they want to see clear, concise, logical communication.
+You don’t have the benefit of carefully choosing your language.
+You can’t refine it like you do in written essays.

 As you consider your material and start to bullet out your answers to commonly asked questions, keep in mind the following three tips: